beefoo/still-i-rise/docs/sheetmusic.md

 # Sheet music generation

-This is just self-documentation for how I went from a media file to sheet music
+Starting from an audio file of speech, generate sheet music

 ## Requirements